pappkartoni/U2-D13-Arrays-Await/readme.md

 ## TODOs

-- Create a Jumbotron of some kind
-- Handle duplicates in shop
+1. Handle duplicates in shop
+    - Remove current alert when already in cart
+    - Add item counter of some kind
+    - Increase/decrease counter when adding removing items